vasmks/portfolio-code-temp/docs/model_choices.md

 The adapter and its runtime (`torch`, `segmentation-models-pytorch`) are optional and are installed with `pip install -e ".[manet]"`; the rest of Toontra does not require them.
-The checkpoint is distributed separately and is not stored in Git or included in package data. `TorchManetMasker` requires an explicit checkpoint path, does not download weights, and does not select `WhiteBubbleMasker` automatically.
+The checkpoint is distributed separately and is not stored in Git or included in package data. `ManetBubbleMasker` requires an explicit checkpoint path, does not download weights, and does not select `WhiteBubbleMasker` automatically.
 See [custom_models.md](custom_models.md#optional-ma-net-masker) for the